CJain2004/GNR602-Project/README.md

 ## 🚀 How to Run

 1. Open the `.ipynb` file.
-2. Click the **"Open in Colab"** link at the top of the notebook (No need of requirements.txt file)
+2. Click the **"Open in Colab"** link at the top of the notebook.
-3. Once opened in Colab, you have two options:
+3. **Before running anything**, set up the runtime:
+   - Click on **"Runtime" > "Change runtime type"** in the Colab menu (next to the "Connect" button).
+   - From the dropdown, select **GPU** as the hardware accelerator.
+   - Preferably choose **T4 GPU** for optimal performance.
+   - Click **Save**.

+---

+## 🧠 Model Options

+You can either use pretrained models for a quick demo or train from scratch.

 ### ▶️ Option 1: Use Pretrained Models (Recommended for Quick Testing)

-- Download the `models.zip` file from the repository.
+- Download the `models.zip` file from this repository.
-- Extract it to get the two SVM model files.
+- Extract the archive to obtain the two SVM model files.
 - Upload these model files to your Colab session.
-- Navigate to the **third-to-last cell** in the notebook.
+- Scroll down and **navigate to the third-to-last cell** in the notebook.
-- Run that cell to launch the GUI interface and start testing on images.
+- Run that cell to launch the GUI interface and start testing on sample images.

 ### 🔁 Option 2: Train Models from Scratch

-- Simply run **all the cells** in the notebook **in order**.
+- Simply run **all cells in order** from the top of the notebook.
-- This will retrain the models before launching the interface.
+- This will handle training and setup before launching the GUI interface.

 ---

 ## 🧪 Using the UI

-- Scroll to the **third-to-last cell**, which contains the user interface.
+- Locate and run the **third-to-last cell**, which contains the user interface.
 - In the interface:
   - Select an image for analysis.
   - Set the `stride` parameter (default is `14`).
-- Run the cell to view the GUI output.
+- Run the cell to launch the GUI and begin analysis.

-> ⏳ **Note:** Image analysis may take some time.
-Please be patient while the processing completes.
+> ⏳ **Note:** Image processing may take a little time.
+Please be patient as the system analyzes the input.

 # 🌍 Land Cover Patch-Based Classification using SVM (OvO vs OvR)